labframework/lab/readme.md

 ## Licensing

-Lab is Copyright 2012 (c) by the Concord Consortium and is distributed under any of the following licenses:
+Lab is Copyright 2013 (c) by Stephen Bannasch and the Concord Consortium and is distributed under any of the following licenses:

 - [Simplified BSD](http://www.opensource.org/licenses/BSD-2-Clause),